JetBrains/jetbrains_guide/sites/webstorm-guide/contents/tips/share-run-configurations/index.md

 ---
-date: 2020-06-19
+date: 2023-02-02
 title: Share Run Configurations
-subtitle: Make work with your project easier for your teammates by sharing your run configurations.
+subtitle: How to export and share your project’s run configurations in WebStorm.
 technologies: []
 topics: [running-debugging]
 author: er